ganduspl/SPFScanner/README.md

 - Smart skipping of empty port ranges for faster scanning
 - Results saved automatically to the `Results/` folder with timestamp and server count
 - Full command-line support for automation (no prompts needed)
-- Customizable scan direction, step size, skip logic, and more
+- Customiable scan direction, step size, skip logic, and more

 ---